dserino/tradeStratsAndStats/README.md

      - Determine to buy any stocks
      - Calculate account value
      - Print out days decisions
+5) Use trading data to evaluate performance. win/loss ratios, performance for each symbol, etc.

+<br /><br />

-2) Integrate code with SQL to grab historical data from our databases.
+Possible todo: Integrate code with SQL to grab historical data from our databases.
 For optimizing a good trade strategy, we may not want to download data very frequently, therefore SQL can cut down on time and lessen the stress on yahoo servers.
 Once we know what symbols we want, we will want to download current data in our codes.
 The end goal is to write a (separate) code which reccommends real time trading decisions.

 <br /><br />